21 Does not the potter have power over the clay, from the same lump to make one vessel for honor and another for dishonor?

 Is 64:8-9, 8 But now, O Lord, You are our Father; We are the clay, and You our potter; And all we are the work of Your hand.
 9 Do not be furious, O Lord, Nor remember iniquity forever; Indeed, please look—we all are Your people!

 Hos 8:8, Israel is swallowed up; Now they are among the Gentiles Like a vessel in which is no pleasure.

 In this context it is unbelieving Israel who is the vessel for both purposes, as specially set apart and for common use.
 Maybe Israel is also the dishonorable vessel here.
 Vessels being destined for dishonor has to do with their destiny in God’s scheme of salvation, which they dishonorably rejected.

 In both purposes God’s right to choose is absolute.
 God’s purpose is mercy.
 The Israelites were all of the same clay, but the difference lay in whether they wanted God’s arrangement for salvation or not.

 The next chapter (10) presents the freedom to choose.
 Man has limited freedom, a freedom within God’s sovereign design for the universe.
 He has freedom but not absolute freedom.
 God then operates within a design whereby He offers choices.

 It is an absurd idea that the potter does not have complete control over the clay vessel.

 God alone is responsible for His plan.

 We can track the answer to the objection about God’s hardening by understanding the difference between an infinite God versus finite man.
 If God is infinite then He has sovereign rights.
-He can do what he wishes with the creation He made.
-God made the universe to function this way to reveal His power (vv.
-22-23).
+He can do what He wishes with the creation He made.
+God made the universe function this way to reveal His power (Ro 9:22-23).